pacifics/PassDao/README.md

 - RewardToken to funders for private fundings by the funding smart contract.

-- Transfer and TransferFrom for the transfer of tokens.
+- Transfer and TransferFrom for the transfer of tokens or shares.

 - Approve tokens allowance by a token owner to a spender third party.